MrGunflame/DynamicTournament/docs/v3/tournaments/entrants.md

 ## POST `/v3/tournaments/:id/entrants`

 Creates a new entrant in the tournament with the given `id`.
+Please note that all players must have valid role ids for the tournament.

 ### Request Headers